|

 - Since we are rational, we can know the laws of nature and can

-consciously follow them—rather than seek to overcome them or wish
+consciously follow them--rather than fight them or wish they were

 different.